MarshallBelles/flow-rust-sdk/README.md

 We're glad to have you here.
 There are a few important items that we should cover real quick before you dive in.

+## Versioning
+- This project uses [Semantic Versioning 2](https://semver.org/).
+Please keep this in mind when making public contributions to the project and bump the version appropriately.

 ## Signing Algorithms

 - Only `ECDSA_P256` is supported at this time